 I’ve been staring at a blank page for the past few days not knowing what to write.

-I suppose the best place to start would be to say that what we’re experiencing right now is absolutely fucking awesome.
+I suppose the best place to start would be to say that what we’re experiencing right now is absolutely awesome.
 (Oh, and Happy New Year and stuff.)

 I mean, sure, at some point Ottawa’s .263 winning percentage when trailing after two will regress towards the mean like Nick Foligno’s shooting percentage but that doesn’t mean I can’t enjoy what’s happening with the Ottawa Senators right now.

 Having just won their league leading fifth come from behind victory when trailing after two periods, what can you honestly about a team that halfway through their season and is exceeding every expectation that has been placed upon it by prognosticators and pundits alike?

 Coming into the season with a roster that had a number of key veteran players who were either on the wrong side of their career or were coming off of an injury-plagued 2010-11 campaign, it was fair to assume the worst.
 Although Jason Spezza was the one reliable offensive player who could be counted upon, with the exception of Erik Karlsson and the much ballyhooed David Rundblad, even the most ardent Sens fans would have conceded that this year’s team just didn’t have enough young skill to compete and hang with the league’s best teams on a consistent basis.

 Having already endured the evolution of the organization from its expansion existence through its perennial contending years, this feels different.
 Unlike in years past when the organization had drafted the highly skilled forwards but had difficulty insulating them with a variety of hardworking but talented players (my sincerest apologies to the Bruce Gardiner family), the current incarnation of the roster is almost the complete opposite.